icecam0001/partthree/README.md

 # Part 3: Programming a Server with NodeJS and Express

-This repository contains my submissions for Part 3 of the Full Stack Open 2024 course.
+This repository contains my submissions for Part 3 of the Full Stack Open 2024 course
 # Features

 RESTful API implementation